Should I get the Cupreata or Ensamble mezcal?

 Classic mezcal choice.

-2023 Double Gold Medal Winner and 2024 Silver Gold Medal Winner at the San Francisco World Spirits Competition.
+Double Gold Medal Winner at the San Francisco World Spirits Competition

 Ensamble Expression: